 Or the fried prawns!
 These gave me inspiration to create my own version…

-I’m a noodles fan so I couldn’t say no to Mary’s fried mee goreng noodles with prawns and chicken (RM13).
+I am a noodle fan so I couldn’t say no to Mary’s fried mee goreng noodles with prawns and chicken (RM13).
 It had a lovely soy sauce flavor.
-Great and satisfying lunch!

 Or her nasi goreng with chicken and eggs (RM10), flavorful fried rice.

 We spent lots and lots of hours there, not just the food was great.